10 Ways to Improve School Lunches

 In New York City, raised beds give students access to a variety of fresh produce.
 And in tribal communities, native food gardens provide students with a unique chance to learn how to incorporate traditional ingredients into their meals.

 The 2015, USDA Farm to School Census indicated that there were more than 7,000 school gardens across the country.
-In addition, Alice Waters' Edible Schoolyard Project at a middle school in California includes an acre garden and a kitchen classroom.
+In addition, Alice Waters' Edible Schoolyard Project at a middle school in California includes a one-acre garden and a kitchen classroom.

 To ensure that students understand how to use the fresh ingredients they grow, nutrition education should be part of the curriculum.
 This can be done through field trips to the garden, special lessons about healthy eating habits and other interactive activities that help students develop a better understanding of how to make nutritious meals.

-By teaching nutrition education through school gardens and various curricula, schools can create a healthier food environment and help students learn how to improve their own school lunches.
+By teaching nutrition education through school gardens and various curricula, schools can create healthier food environments and help students learn how to improve their own school lunches.
 By implementing these ideas, schools can create healthier lunches and snacks that students will enjoy and benefit from.

 The Let’s Move Salad Bars to Schools program, which was initiated in 2010, is a collaborative effort between renowned chef Ann Cooper, produce associations and grocers.
 The mission of this alliance is to have salad bars available in all K-12 schools across the United States.